2014: Matt Williams named NL Manager of the Year

 October 2015: Nationals fire Matt Williams

-2016-2017: Dusty Baker most successful manager in Nationals/Expos franchise history
+2016-2017: Dusty Baker becomes most successful manager in Nationals/Expos franchise history

 October 2017: Nationals fire Dusty Baker